StackStorm-Exchange/stackstorm-email/README.md

 If ``download_attachments`` attribute for a particular IMAP server is set to ``True``, attachments will be automatically downloaded and stored in the built-in datastore under a unique key.
-This key will be available in the trigger payload (see the trigger example bellow) so you can retrieve those attachments later (e.g. inside an action).
+This key will be available in the trigger payload (see the trigger example below) so you can retrieve those attachments later (e.g. inside an action).

 By default, those values have a TTL of 30 minutes which means they will be automatically remvoed from the datastore after 30 minutes.